vmware/vSphere-machine-learning-extension/docs/user-guide/kfp-mlflow-seldon.rst

 When looking at the training step, it differs from the others.
 It requires additional configuration.
 You need to add some sensitive data using Kubernetes secrets and the rest using environment variables.
 Kubeflow Pipelines supports multiple ways to add secrets to the pipeline steps and for `more information <https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.extensions.html#module-kfp.aws>`_.

 Now, the coding part is completed.
 All that’s left is to see the results of your pipeline.
 Run ``pipeline.py`` to generate ``wine-pipeline.yaml`` in the generated folder.
-You then open the Freestone Kubeflow Dashboard with your browser, create a new pipeline with your YAML file and – the moment of truth – run the pipeline.
+You then open the Kubeflow on vSphere Dashboard with your browser, create a new pipeline with your YAML file and – the moment of truth – run the pipeline.

 .. image:: ../_static/user-guide-kfp-mlflow-seldon-result.png
     :align: center